alces-software/flight-appliance-docs/docs/source/basics/basic_cluster_operation.rst

 Becoming the root user
 ----------------------

-Most cluster operations, including starting applications and running jobs, should be performed as the user created when the Flight Compute cluster was launched from AWS Marketplace.
+Most cluster operations, including starting applications and running jobs, should be performed as the user created when the Flight Compute cluster was launched from the launch template.
 However - for some privileged operations, users may need to change to being the root user.
 Users can prefix any command they want to run as the root user with the ``sudo`` command; e.g.

    ``sudo yum install screen``